instructor-ai/instructor/docs/blog/posts/llama-cpp-python.md

     console.print(obj)
 ```

-1. We use `LlamaPromptLookupDecoding` to obtain structured outputs using JSON schema via a mixture of constrained sampling and speculative decoding.
-10 is good for GPU, 2 is good for CPU.
+We use LlamaPromptLookupDecoding to speed up structured output generation using speculative decoding.
+The draft model generates candidate tokens during generation 10 is good for GPU, 2 is good for CPU.
 2. We use `instructor.Mode.JSON_SCHEMA` return a JSON schema response.
 3. We use `instructor.Partial` to stream out partial models.
 4. This is just a simple example of how to stream out partial models and clear the console.